robonoff/Cloud-Computing-2023-2024/Advanced-01/README.md

-# Cloud Advanced 01 -  Storage System Deployment w/ Kubernetes
+# Cloud Advanced 01 -  Cloud Storage System Deployment w/ Kubernetes

 This folder contains all the required files for deploying a cloud storage system using K3s, a light-weight version of K8s.